“Do you have the patience to wait

 Settling is a word that comes from two completely different roots which intertwined later.
 If you’ve read my essay, “A Plague of Gods,” you’ve already seen one such example: “property,” which derives from two different Latin words which came to be pronounced the same way in Middle French and thus merged.

 Settling comes from two old words, one from Anglo Saxon (“Old English”) setl and the other one from old Norse satt (which later became sahtlen).
-The two words have different original means which work in a complementary way.
+The two words have different original meanings which work in a complementary way.

 Setl was “a seat,” which the extra meaning of home or abode, and was used to describe both a place a person might sit but also the position a star, the moon, or a planet held in the night sky.
 Satt was also a noun, but it meant “reconciliation,” as in after an argument or war.